sjoerdvankreel/firefly-synth-2/static/Manual.md

 Direct-access mods are those present on the main screen.<br/>
 Things like LFO to fine pitch, envelope to amplitude, LFO/envelope to filter frequency etc.<br/>
 The modulation type for these controls is fixed and hand-picked (read: I did whatever i felt made sense).<br/>
+For example the modulation type for envelope to osci gain is fixed to "multiply".<br/>
+If you want to add an envelope to the osci gain instead, you'll have to use the mod matrix.

 # GUI Top section
 Contains everything that is not directly related to generating audio.